Maple Candied Pecans

 candied pecans on parchment

-• Real maple syrup: don’t use the fake corn syrup kind of maple syrup here, the real stuff makes the best maple sugar!
-And surprisingly enough, it doesn’t have a big maple syrup flavor, they’re just sweet.
+• Real maple syrup: Don’t use the fake corn syrup kind of maple syrup here!
+The real stuff makes the best maple sugar!
+And surprisingly enough, it doesn’t have a big maple syrup flavor when the nuts are finished, they’re just sweet.
 My husband doesn’t like maple at all and he loves these.

 How to Make Candied Pecans